PulkitDhirana1211/SwiftUICrypto/README.md

 ## Features
 - Live Prices of Currencies
 - Filter Option
-- Sort Currencies using either by ranking or by prices
+- Sort currencies using either by ranking or by prices
 - Add currency to your portfolio
 - Market Data (Graph Representation)